jbcodeforce/spark-studies/docs/dev/python.md

     sparkSession.stop()
 ```

-The main function build a spark session, loads the data in a RDD and perform transformation or actions.
+The main function build a spark session, loads the data in a RDD and performs transformation or actions.

 ```python
     sparkConfiguration = SparkConf().setAppName("Get POST requests")